U.S. committee seeks to interview Boeing engineer on safety of 737 MAX

 Boeing said it would continue to cooperate with Congress and regulatory authorities as it focuses on safely returning the MAX to service.

-"Boeing offers its employees a number of channels for raising concerns and complaints and has rigorous processes in place, both to ensure that such complaints receive thorough consideration and to protect the confidentiality of employees who make them.
-Accordingly, Boeing does not comment on the substance or existence of such internal complaints," it said in a statement, responding to the New York Times report.
+That amount included the direct cost to Boeing of redesigning the airplane and the expense of additional pilot training, all of which would have been borne by Boeing's airline customers, making the MAX a much less attractive airplane, the report said.

-Boeing Chief Executive Officer Dennis Muilenburg is set to testify before Congress this month.
+"These reports certainly add to my concern that production pressures may have impacted safety on the 737 MAX, which is exactly why it's so critical we get to the bottom of this," DeFazio said.

-The U.S. House Transportation and Infrastructure Committee did not immediately respond to a request for comment.
+The FAA did not immediately respond to a request for comment.

 (Reporting by David Shepardson in Washington, Rama Venkat and Sathvik N in Bengaluru; Editing by Muralikumar Anantharaman)